danallan/photo-dir-to-json/docs/photo-dir-to-json.album.photos.md

 ## Album.photos property

 List of Photo classes for all images found in the album path.
-Only files with extensions from `allowedExtensions` are processed, all others are ignored.
-Any ignored file extensions not specified in `skippedExtensions` prints a warning to the console notifying you that they were skipped.
+Only files with extensions from [\`allowedExtensions\` property](./photo-dir-to-json.albumoptions.md) are processed, all others are ignored.
+Any ignored file extensions not specified in [\`skippedExtensions\` property](./photo-dir-to-json.albumoptions.md) prints a warning to the console notifying you that they were skipped.

 **Signature:**